michael-basil/michael-basil.github.io/health.md

             * Sushi once per month
             * Salmon once per month
         * Electrolytes
-            * Potassium omes from various plant sources
+            * Potassium comes from various plant sources
             * Refrain from overempahsizing banana and avacado explicitly
             * I do not fully understand how the amount consumed translates to body levels
         * Protein